-The Otaki Ice festival, illuminated Misotsuchi Icicles in 2021 – One of the most famous, and beautiful, winter scenes of Saitama is at the Otaki Ice Festival – in the former Otaki village – in Chichibu.
+The Otaki Ice festival, illuminated Misotsuchi Icicles in 2022 – One of the most famous, and beautiful, winter scenes of Saitama is at the Otaki Ice Festival.
+Located in the former Otaki village (now part of Chichibu city) in the Chichibu-Tama-Kai National Park.
 The Misotsuchi Icicles are the only naturally formed icicles of the three Great icicles of Chichibu.
-The icicles of Misotsuchi are lit up at night.
+They light the icicles of Misotsuchi up at night.
 Each year for about a month you can enjoy this spectacular view in Chichibu, the mountainous area of Western Saitama.

-In 2020 the icicles were late forming due to the milder weather and they never really formed properly so there was no entry fee last year.
+In 2020 the icicles were late forming due to the milder weather.
+They never really formed properly so there was no entry fee.
 And for the same reasons they did not support the icicles during the week and only opened the icicles to visitors on the weekends.
-It is still too early to tell what the situation will be in 2021.
-Also, there is a chance that COVID-19 will have an effect on this event.
-But the icicle dates for 2021 have been tentatively set as January 8th to February 23rd, all things being equal.
+However, the weather conditions were initally better in 2021.
+However, the milder than normal winter melted the icicles much earlier than normal.
+Thus, the event abruptly ended earlier than expected.

-Misotsuchi Icicles – The date for the 2021 icicles have tentatively be set for January 8th to February 23rd.
-During this period the area will be accessible from 8 am to 5 pm daily.
-However, if they have light up in 2021 the closing hours will be extended (information in the next paragraph).
+Misotsuchi Icicles – The date for viewing the 2021 icicles was January 8th to February 23rd, but the icicles were actually gone from around early February.
+During the period the area was accessible from 8 am to 5 pm daily.
+From January 16th to February 21st hours they extend the hours for the light up.
 Generally, on the last two Saturdays of January they also have a market during the day.
-The light up dates and market days for 2021 have not yet been confirmed.

-Cost – The entrance fee for 2021 has been confirmed and it is the same as previous years – 200 yen for adults or high school aged children.
+Cost – The entrance fee in 2021 was the same as previous years – 200 yen for adults or high school aged children.
 There is no charge for younger children.

 Misotsuchi Icicles Access

-47 kilometers from the Hanazono Interchange of the Kanetsu expressway.
-The parking costs have been confirmed as 500 yen per car, 200 yen for a bike and 1000 yen for a bus.
+The icicles are the 47 kilometers from the Hanazono Interchange of the Kanetsu expressway.
+The parking costs are generally 500 yen per car, 200 yen for a bike and 1000 yen for a bus.
 The Tsuchiuchi Camping Ground open their car park to the public during the period of the icicles.
-The camp ground itself is closed for the season and will open around the end of March or early April.
+The camp ground itself closes for the season and will open around the end of March or early April.

 From Chichibu Tetsudo Chichibu Main Line Mitsumineguchi station take a Seibu Kanko bus headed to Lake Chichibu 「秩父湖」 .
 The “Misotsuchi” bus stop is the closest bus stop to the icicles.
 It is on the North side of the river.